Jdahl13/Training-Insights-Dashboard/README.md

 for easier inspection of field names, nesting, and null values before writing any parsing logic.

+### Reframing to CDC-benchmarked activity scoring

+Originally planned generic fitness insights (weekly mileage trends, pace over time).
+Reframed to track weekly active minutes against the CDC's 150-minute weekly activity recommendation, with a simple scoring system:
+2 points/minute for running, 1 point/minute for walking or hiking.
+This
+ties the dashboard to a concrete external benchmark and my own return-to-running goals, rather than generic stats with no reference point.

 ## What's Next

 Inspect real athlete data from Stravs 'athlete/activities' endpoint.
 Come up with 3 things to track against